-Join Sean Colins for an in-depth discussion in this video Setting up a secure website, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Setting up a secure website, part of Learning Secure Sockets Layer.

 - In this movie I'm going to show you how to get your certificate that we created in the previous movie signed by your certificate authority which we've created several movies ago.
 So let's go ahead and get started with that.
 Couple of housekeeping notes before we get started.
 Remember if you are skipping around that there is a lot of sequential nature to this chapter so skipping around is not recommended, but we are as I said in a previous movie, we are in a sudo session, so I have typed sudo -s and entered the password so we can issue all these commands as root, cause that's necessary, and we are gonna move forward from here.